kricnam/jpeg-marker-filter/README.md

 # jpeg-marker-filter
-filter away no standard jfif marker from a jpeg file
+filter away no standard jfif markers from a jpeg file, in some case, could make some private modified jpeg pic to be displayed by standard tools.

 #compile